Skip to Content

 Carefully insert your original throttle cable into one of the holes of a wire union device, then insert your Z-bend aluminum wire into the other hole.
 Tighten up the device to secure the merger of the two cables.

-If you don’t have a wire union device, you can use a hammer or a wire flattener for this step.
+If you don’t have a wire union device, use a hammer or a wire flattener for this step.

 With this done, you have successfully replaced the broken Z-bend tip of your original throttle cable.